remaro-network/marineLLM-PDDL/README.md

-*MarineLLM-PDDL*
+**MarineLLM-PDDL**

-Generation of Planning Domains for Marine Vessels Using Past Incident Response Plans
+Generation of Planning Domains for Marine Vessels Using Past Incident Response Plans.